-Risks Related to Our Securities
+Risks Related to the Securities of Two Harbors

-Future issuances and sales of shares of our common stock may depress the market price of our common stock or have adverse consequences for our stockholders.
+Future issuances and sales of shares of our common stock may depress the market price of our common stock or warrants or have adverse consequences for our stockholders or warrantholders.

 Our charter provides that we may issue up to 450,000,000 shares of common stock.
 As of the date of this prospectus, 13,379,209 shares of common stock were issued and outstanding and 33,249,000 warrants to purchase up to 33,249,000 shares of common stock were issued and outstanding.
-Our 2009 equity incentive plan provides for grants of restricted common stock and other equity-based awards, subject to a ceiling of 200,000 shares available for issuance under the plan.
+Our 2009 equity incentive plan provides for grants of restricted common stock and other equity-based awards, subject to a ceiling of

+200,000 shares available for issuance under the plan.
 In connection with the closing of the merger with Capitol, we granted 22,159 shares of restricted common stock to our independent directors pursuant to the 2009 equity incentive plan.

-We cannot predict the effect, if any, of future issuances or sales of our common stock on the market price of our common stock.
-Sales of substantial amounts of common stock or the perception that such sales could occur may adversely affect the prevailing market price for our common stock.
+We cannot predict the effect, if any, of future issuances or sales of our common stock on the market price of our common stock or warrants.
+Sales of substantial amounts of common stock or the perception that such sales could occur may adversely affect the prevailing market price for our common stock or warrants.